 The scope of mandatory licensing has been extended to cover certain HMOs, including flats, occupied by five or more persons in two or more households, regardless of the number of storeys.
-The details are contained in the licensing of houses in multiple occupation (prescribed description) (England) order 2018.
+The details are contained in the following document

 If you manage a property coming under this new definition you must apply for a licence.

 No additional or selective licensing schemes are currently in operation.

 E: email@example.com if you are not sure whether you require a HMO licence.

 As the landlord you are responsible for applying for a licence and paying the appropriate fee.
 Failure to do so could result in an unlimited fine or civil penalty of up to £30,000.